Skip to content

-- Understands the core geographic lexicon and basic concepts in the human, environmental and geospatial information science disciplinary streams (GEOG 101, 102/151, 104).
+- Understands the core geographic lexicon and basic concepts in the human, environmental and geospatial information science disciplinary streams (GEO 101, 102/151, 104).

-- Demonstrate the ability to understand and apply quantitative and qualitative data for geographic inquiry (GEOG 380).
+- Demonstrate the ability to understand and apply quantitative and qualitative data for geographic inquiry (GEO 380).

-- Possesses advanced knowledge of the geographic lexicon and core knowledge of a disciplinary stream (GEOG 325 and other 300 level course requirements).
+- Possesses advanced knowledge of the geographic lexicon and core knowledge of a disciplinary stream (GEO 325 and other 300 level course requirements).